libp2p/specs/autonat/autonat-v2.md

 ## Implementation Suggestions

-For any given address, implementations SHOULD do the following
+For any given address, client implementations SHOULD do the following
 - periodically recheck reachability status
-- query multiple peers to determine reachability
+- query multiple servers to determine reachability

-The suggested heuristic for implementations is to consider an address reachable if more than 3 peers report a successful dial and to consider an address unreachable if more than 3 peers report unsuccessful dials.
+The suggested heuristic for implementations is to consider an address reachable if more than 3 servers report a successful dial and to consider an address unreachable if more than 3 servers report unsuccessful dials.

 Implementations are free to use different heuristics than this one